nissbran/identity-server-workshop/exercises/01-ApiAccess-ClientCredentials/README.md

 ### Step 4

 Now we have configured an empty instance of IdentityServer4.
-To verify that it works, start the project and navigate to: http://localhost:5000/.well-known/openid-configuration
+To verify that it works, start the project and navigate to:

+http://localhost:5000/.well-known/openid-configuration

 This is the discovery endpoint for IdentityServer.
 The discovery endpoint can be used to retrieve metadata about your IdentityServer - it returns information like the issuer name, key material, supported scopes etc.

 ## Exercise 1.2: Configure IdentityServer4 to accept client credentials

-Now we are going to configure the our identity server to accept clients with client credentials.
+Now we are going to configure our identity server to accept clients with client credentials for our Transaction api.

 ### Step 1

 To be able to connect to the transaction api with client credentials, we need to:
 * Add an Api Resource for the transaction api.
 * Add an "card terminal" client with a client secret that has access to the Api Resource.
 We also limit the client to only use client credentials grant type.
 * Add an AddDeveloperSigningCredential() configuration.
 This is only used during development and generates an RSA key file in your project.
 This key is used to sign the access tokens that IdentityServer returns.
-For a production setup this must be replaced with a valid RSA certificate.
+For a production setup this must be replaced with a valid certificate.

 Replace the service configuration for identity server with this:
 ```C#